wintvelt/mb-btw-export/README.md

 - deleted docs with an invoice date before or after Feb

 But this is OK: they will continue to be available for a future export.

+### Function structure

+`sync.getChangeSet`:
+- gets MB receipt and purchase invoice latest versions (all) (`sync.mbSync`)
+- gets DB docs latestState (maybe all)
+    - compare versions of DB records (exclude isDeleted)
+        - add db record not in MB to 'deleted'
+        - add db record newer in MB to 'changed'
+    - if not last from DB: run again with more DB docs
+- after last DB docs are processed
+- select all MB docs not in DB
+- add to 'new'
+- return the changeSet (ready for MB fetch and update)